Maharishi School (US): Tennis

 Maharishi School's former tennis coach Lawrence Eyre has been featured in Sports Illustrated and was the Iowa Tennis Association's Coach of the Year in 2000.
 Eyre was the 2007 Central Sectional Coach of the Year selected by the National Federation of State High School Associations and the United States Professional Tennis Association (USPTA) 2008 Missouri Valley Coach of the Year in 2008.
 Eyre was selected by the USPTA as National High School Coach of the Year in 2009.

 Following Eyre's retirement in spring 2012, Steve Briggs was appointed head coach.

 Student life

 Students learn various practices designed to promote good health.
 The school's natural health program includes self-pulse assessment, yoga postures (asanas), breathing exercises (pranayama) and guidelines for a healthy diet and daily routine.
 The school also serves organic vegetarian food and has a policy of prohibiting tobacco, alcoholic beverages, and other drugs on its campus.

 Maharishi School students participate in a variety of athletic, performance and visual art programs.
 The school also offers a summer day camp program for children 5–10 years old.
 Students are required to wear a school uniform, which consists mainly of a white shirt and tie for boys and a white blouse and plaid skirt for girls.

-Many of the parents of Maharishi School students came to Fairfield to practice the TM-Sidhi program in the Golden Domes.
-Becoming a Sidha and doing Yogic Flying seems to be a rite of passage for the students, according to former headmaster Ashley Deans.